-Key management functions and processes Successful intervention to improve organisational or country road safety performance is always underpinned by a range of institutional management functions and processes.
-Without this foundation, experience shows that intervention strategies and programmes will not be effectively implemented and results not achieved.
-These include coordination, funding and resource allocation, legislation, promotion, monitoring and evaluation and research and development and knowledge transfer.
-Results focus is the overarching function achieved by:
+Key management functions and processes: Successful intervention to improve organisational or country road safety performance is always underpinned by a range of institutional management functions and processes.
+Without this foundation, experience shows that intervention strategies and programmes may not be effectively implemented and results not achieved.
+These functions include coordination, funding and resource allocation, legislation, promotion, monitoring and evaluation and research and development and knowledge transfer.
+A strong focus on results is the overarching function which provides the rationale for activity, achieved by: